- Education and Science»

 - History of Europe

-GODWIN'S CLAN - 12: 1066 AFTERMATH - Wulfnoth, Exeter And The Next Generation
+GODWIN'S CLAN - 12: 1066 AFTERMATH - Wulfnoth, The Siege Of Exeter, And The Next Generation

 Beginning of the end?

 By evening on Saturday, 14th October, 1066 Harold lay dead on Caldbec Hill.

 His brothers Gyrth and Leofwin lay elsewhere.
 With them was their uncle Aelfwig, Abbot of the New Minster in Winchester.
 Tostig was assumed slain at Stamford Bridge near York, his body supposedly interred in St Mary Bishophill Junior (behind Micklegate) in York.
 The only surviving son of that generation was still held hostage in Normandy.
 Wulfnoth - named for his paternal grandfather - would never see his kin again, William (and William 'Rufus' after him) saw to that.
 Their sister Aelfgifu had died.
 The dowager queen Eadgytha and her sister Gunhild, who had taken the veil, were still alive although childless.
 Harold and Tostig had offspring, and their mother Gytha was alive still.. and fairly active.